kensanata/just-halberds/Altenstein.md

 > Osman says: “I’m looking for the Necklace of Asgard.
 Hermegiselus, king of the Warna, king of the crows, last wore it and when he died during the mountain crossing when the Heruli went to war against Thrakia in the south.
 Perhaps he died somewhere in this valley.
 Help me search for it and I shall take you to Asgard to see the gods themselves.”

+## Ruine von Himmelau

+The Himmel (heaven) river originates back here, from a long and narrow lake that silted up, full of brown reeds and white birches, cold mud and and black water.
+Somewhere in there lies a rock that fell from the cliffs above ages ago and on it stands the old tower of Himmelau (heaven’s river island), reachable by boat, or not at all.
+There is no boat.

+The trail follows the water as it runs down past Felsenstein to Bärenburg.

+The giant who lives in this ruined tower is as tall as three men, muscular and grey, with white eyes as if he were blind, but he’s not.
+He sees you, feels you.
+You disturb his shadow weaving and he resents it.

+> Schattenschmied, giant.
+Damage-17 Endurance-32 Life-12 Attack-6 Escape-5.

+He’s not fast, but he knows how to weave shadows, building up a grey storm of fog, smoke, and dying light, shaping it into a tentacle that whips through the air, builds up, and when it finds you, it crushes you.

+The valley walls cast long shadows across the swamp.
+The giant living here gives these shadows a life of its own.

+> 2 shadows.
+Damage-6 Endurance-11 Life-18 Attack-9 Hit-8 Escape-5.

+The power of shadow weapon is an arcane art bound to the jewel of the Dark Lord.
+The giant found it many years ago and mastered it.
+Now he sits here and sends his shadowy tendrils out to contact other agents of evil.

 ## Sternenbrück

 The bridge going over the Sternen (the star river) is ancient and narrow, with two tall arches.
 The Sternental (the star valley) is very narrow, with bare cliffs and secret caverns and hiding places up there.